VictimOfMaths/COVID_LA_Plots/README.md

 Much credit is due [@lukejostins](https://twitter.com/lukejostins) to who took a previous version of my messy code and turned it into [the first version of this app](https://victimofshiny.shinyapps.io/shiny/).<br><br>
 [server.R](https://github.com/VictimOfMaths/COVID_LA_Plots/blob/master/server.R) and [ui.R](https://github.com/VictimOfMaths/COVID_LA_Plots/blob/master/ui.R) contain the actual code for the app, while [UnderlyingCode.R](https://github.com/VictimOfMaths/COVID_LA_Plots/blob/master/UnderlyingCode.R) is the code that generates the various .csv files.
 <br><br>
-Suggested citation for the app: Angus, Colin (2020): COVID-19 Local Authority Death and Case Plots, The University of Sheffield.
-DOI 10.15131/shef.data.12658088
+Suggested citation for the app: Angus, Colin (2020): COVID-19 Local Authority Death and Case Plots.
+The University of Sheffield.
+Online resource. https://doi.org/10.15131/shef.data.12658088
 <br><br>
 The app produces 6 different sets of plots for England, Scotland and Wales and every Lower Tier Local Authority/Council Area although not all plots are available for all countries.
 <br><br>